jmullaney/Mite3/README.md

 - Use the `exec` variants without callback when you don't need results returned.
 - Use the `exec` variants with callback when you want results returned via callback.
 - Use the `query` variants when you want all the result rows returned.
-- Use the `queryOne` variants when you want one row returned.
+- Use the `get` variants when you want one row returned.
 (If the SQL could return multiple rows, the first one is returned.)
 An error occurs if at least one row isn't returned.
-- Use the `queryOptional` variants when you want at most one row returned.
+- Use the `getOptional` variants when you want at most one row returned.
 (If the SQL could return multiple rows, the first one is returned.

 ### Binding Parameters and Reading Rows Directly to/from Statemenets ###